Key takeaways:

 Residential vs. commercial plumbing: what’s the difference?

-- Building codes: Depending on the type of building (e.g., hospital, school, factory) commercial plumbers will need to know and follow many different building codes to perform their job.
+- Building codes: Depending on the type of building (e.g., hospital, school, factory) commercial plumbers will need to know and follow many different building codes to perform their job safely and effectively.
 Residential plumbers, on the other hand, will only need to know one building code.

 - Permit requirements: Commercial plumbers often require a permit to install, maintain, repair, or modify a building’s water infrastructure.
 The type of plumbing permit required will depend on the job.
 Although not as common, residential plumbers may also need a permit to complete major plumbing work in a home.
 Check your local state or county regulations to make sure you have the right permit before you begin.